-- HIPPY providers biannually invoice HIPPY Australia for the funding allocation - HIPPY provider in Burdekin will receive approximately \$270,000 (excluding GST) working with Age 3 & Age 4 families.
-In addition, new HIPPY providers are allocated an establishment funding amount of \$20,000 to assist with program set up cost on signing the Sublicence and Funding Agreement - HIPPY providers are expected to meet enrolment and participation targets as part of the Sublicence and Funding Agreement.
+- HIPPY providers biannually invoice HIPPY Australia for the funding allocation - HIPPY providers in Hervey Bay & Caboolture will receive approximately \$270,000 (excluding GST) working with Age 3 & Age 4 families.
+In 2024, the new HIPPY Provider in Maryborough will receive \$175,000 (excluding GST) as the program will only work with Age 3 families.
+Funding will increase in 2025. - In addition, new HIPPY providers are allocated an establishment funding amount of \$20,000 to assist with program set up cost on signing the Sublicence and Funding Agreement - HIPPY providers are expected to meet enrolment and participation targets as part of the Sublicence and Funding Agreement.